ram-ch/RealTimeFaceRecognition/README.md

 * Step 4: Load the Keras facenet model and extract embeddings from the extracted faces
 * Step 5: Normalize the embedded vector
 * Step 6: Load the saved SVM model for inference
 * Step 7: predict the class label using the SVM

+Use Cases:
+**1. Automatic classroom attendance in educational institutions**
+Value addition:
+* Drastically reduces the time taken for manual attendance marking
+* Eliminated proxying among students
+**2. Security monitoring services**
+Value addition:
+* Detects trespassers into prohibited areas
+* Real-time detection of suspects
+**3. CRM at the bank teller counters**
+Value addition:
+* Greet customers and guide them to the relevant teller counters
+* Acts as multi-level authorization of account holders for transaction

 **More about**
 MTCNN:  https://arxiv.org/abs/1604.02878